gkoh/furble/README.md

 The remote uses the camera's native Bluetooth Low Energy interface thus additional adapters are not required.

-furble is developed as a PlatformIO project.
+furble is developed on ESP32 devices as a PlatformIO project.

 ## M5StickC Plus2 (Dark theme)